sayande717/college/README.md

 16.java - Define a class 'item' that includes data members item number, code, price of the item.
 Write a method that initialises these data members and display the values.
 17.java - Define a class which includes Name, class, marks of students.
 Write a program that displays name, roll and average marks of the student.
 18.java - (Using Inheritence & Constructor) Find the area & volume of two rooms.
 19.java - Define a class 'Shape' that initialises it's data members -  length & width.
 Another class 'Rectangle' is derived from the super  class 'Shape'.
-Write a program to display the area and perimeter of two 'rectangle' objects. //Not done
+Write a program to display the area and perimeter of two 'rectangle' objects. //Not Done - Doubt
 20.java - Define a class 'Triangle' with data members 'base' and 'height'.
 Write a program to display the area of the triangle using 'method overloading'.
-21.java - Program to demonstrate method overriding.
+21.java - Program to demonstrate method overriding. //Not done - Doubt 22.java - Write a program that declares a class name 'sphere'.
+It should have instance variables to record it's radius and coordinates (x,y,z) of it's centre.
+All instance variables should be of double data type.
+Use the 'new' operator to create the sphere object set and display it's instance variables.
+Use a.
+Default constructor & b.
+Argument constructor for the following program.
+23.java - Write a program to find the volume and surface area of a box.
+Use functions with return types to calculate the volume & surface area.
+Also use argument constructor.
+Given - a.
+Volume = (H*W*D) and b.
+Surface Area = 2*(W*H+H*D+W*D).
+24.java - Continuing from program 22.java, add two methods, findArea() and findVolume().
+Display the surface area and the volume of sphere using argument constructor.
+25.java - Write a program which simply prints "wonder of objects", without using any print statement, complete methods or dot operator.
+26.java -  Write a program that implements method overloading. //Homework 1st method -> should accept no argument and display "Welcome to Java" 1 time.
+2nd method -> should accept a string and display "Welcome to Polymorphism" 2 times.
+3rd method -> should accept a string and an integer and display "Welcome to Overloading" 3 times.
+Here, String - "Welcome to Overloading" and Integer - No. of times string will be printed ie 3.